ashwillcode/chat-app/README.md

 This app uses a custom chat implementation with:
 - Direct Firestore integration for real-time messaging
-- Local image handling (Firebase Storage integration pending)
+- Firebase Storage for persistent image storage
 - AsyncStorage for local data persistence
 - Custom message bubble UI with reactions
 - Optimized performance with FlatList